A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: Empirical Analysis of the 107th U.S. Senate

-A rich literature on collaboration in Congress suggests that legislators cosponsor through partisanship, seniority, and personal political history \citep{rippere_polarization_2016,bratton_networks_2011}.
-Accordingly, we include senators' \textit{party affiliation}, \textit{ideology}, \textit{seniority} and \textit{sex} in our model as monadic predictors for how senators sort into latent communities. \citet{harward_calculus_2010} articulates that preferences for certain types of colleagues also drive cosponsorship behavior---senators are more likely to cosponsor bills when they share closer preferences with the \emph{sponsor} of the bill, and when they are more connected to their colleagues.
+Our goal, then, is to understand the structural and contextual features that made collaboration possible during the 107th Senate.
+A rich literature on collaboration in Congress suggests that legislators make cosponsorship decisions based on partisanship, seniority, and personal political history \citep{bratton_networks_2011,rippere_polarization_2016}.
+Accordingly, we include senators' \textit{party affiliation}, \textit{ideology}, \textit{seniority} and \textit{gender} in our model as monadic predictors for how senators sort into latent communities.

-To capture this, we model legislation groups as a function of sponsors' \textit{party}, \textit{ideology}, \textit{seniority} and \textit{sex} (we remove dyads for which senators are the sponsors of bills in question).
-Lastly, senators tend to cosponsor bills that cover specific policy domains \citep{harward_calculus_2010}.
+\citet{harward_calculus_2010} articulates that senators are more likely to cosponsor bills when they share closer preferences with the \emph{sponsor} of the bill, and when they are more connected to their colleagues.
+To capture this, we model legislation groups as a function of their corresponding sponsors' \textit{party}, \textit{ideology}, \textit{seniority} and \textit{gender} (we remove dyads where senators are the sponsors of bills in question).

+Lastly, senators tend to cosponsor bills that cover specific policy domains \citep{harward_calculus_2010} and may choose to opt into bipartisan cosponsorships based on topics covered in the legislative bill \citep{harbridge_is_2015}.
 This inclination cannot be modeled in a senator-only unipartite network, but can be directly accounted for when modeling the bipartite structure.
-We address this possibility by including the \textit{substantive topic} of the bill as a bill-level covariate.
+We address this possibility by including the \textit{substantive topic} as a bill-level covariate.\footnote{We also consider two notable alternative specifications: first, we consider a specification in which no additional predictors are included (i.e., the classic mixed-membership stochastic blockmodel).
+Second, we fit a model that also includes a dyadic indicator of shared state between a senator cosponsor and the sponsor of a bill.
+We present the results of both exercises in Section S.3.6 of the Online SI.}

-To capture the described shifts in the \textit{temporal context} in which bills are introduced, we also include a bill-level (i.e., monadic) covariate indicating whether a bill was presented in the first phase of the Congress (prior to Jeffords leaving the Republican party), in the second phase (post Jeffords leaving the party and prior to 9/11) or in the third phase (after 9/11).
-The context under which a piece of legislation is introduced is an additional example of information that would inevitably be discarded in a projected unipartite analysis of the bipartite network.
+To capture the described shifts in the \textit{temporal context} in which bills are introduced, we also include a bill-level (i.e., monadic) covariate indicating whether a bill was presented in the first phase of the Congress (prior to Jeffords leaving the Republican party), in the second phase (post Jeffords leaving and prior to 9/11) or in the third phase (after 9/11).
+The temporal context under which a piece of legislation is introduced is an additional example of information that would inevitably be discarded in a projected unipartite analysis of the bipartite network \citep{kirkland:gross:2014}.